 AGM ( Annual General Meeting ): "Food" For Thought!!

-While looking at the piling up of “Annual Reports “ be it in the form of CD-R or book" , we know that company’s AGM is just around the corner.
-As stocks investors , you will have same experience as these annual report keep coming in to your mail box during this time.
+While looking at the piling up of “Annual Reports “ be it in the form of CD-R or book", we know that company’s AGM is just around the corner.
+As stocks investors, you will have the same experience as these annual report keep coming into your mailbox during this time.

 Company are required by law to hold a general meeting of its shareholders each year (the Annual General Meeting - "AGM").
 If an important matter requiring shareholder approval cannot wait until the next AGM, the company will call an Extraordinary General Meeting ("EGM").

-As an ordinary shareholder you are entitled to attend, speak and vote at general meetings of the company and of course enjoy the food or beverage provided after the meeting.
-Some company may opt for giving out the shopping voucher as token of appreciation for shareholders to attend these meeting.
-Nevertheless , this must not be the main reason for any shareholders to attend the AGM.
+As an ordinary shareholder you are entitled to attend, speak and vote at general meetings of the company and of course, enjoy the food or beverage provided after the meeting.
+Some company may opt for giving out the shopping voucher as a token of appreciation for shareholders to attend these meeting.
+Nevertheless, this must not be the main reason for any shareholders to attend the AGM.

 Keppel Corp AGM 2016 :

 Sometimes, AGM could turn out to be an emotional one especially if the company are not doing well financially.
-You may noticed many “tough “ or sometime "irrational" questions being asked when investors moods are different, at least this is my experience ( A Tale of Two AGMs : here )
+You may notice many “tough “ or sometimes "irrational" questions being asked when investors moods are different, at least this is my experience ( A Tale of Two AGMs: here )